oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"#"} <a name="dd">Devices</a>
 ${"##"} Device Group
-A device group represents a collection of physical, homogeneous devices in the system that support ${OneApi}.
+A device group represents a collection of physical, homogeneous devices in the system that support Level-Zero.
 - The application may query the number device groups and the properties of each device group.
 - More than one device group may be available in the system.
 For example, group 0 may contain two GPUs, group 1 may contain one FPGA, and finally group 2 may contain another GPU with different properties than group 0.
 - A device group is primarily used for allocating and freeing memory used by one or more devices
 - Memory is **not** implicitly shared across all devices within a device group.
 However, it is available to be explicitly shared.

 ${"##"} Device
-A device represents a physical device in the system that support ${OneApi}.
+A device represents a physical device in the system that support Level-Zero.
 - The application may query the number devices within a device group.
 - All devices in the device group share the same properties.
 - The application is responsible for sharing memory and explicit submission and synchronization across multiple devices.